miki-saarna/acc-balance-and-transactions-app/README.md

 - Using Express for middleware request and response handling
 - Implementing MongoDB servers
 - Frontend built on React with React router and hooks
+- jQuery implemented on frontend for some features
 - TypeScript implemented on the frontend
 - Express CORS package implemented
 - Project deployed on Vercel